KarlPreisler/hiking-spots-blog/README.md

 - Install gunicorn, which will act as the web server.
 Type `pip3 install gunicorn` in the terminal and press enter.
 - You can install this project's requirements (where applicable) using: `pip3 install -r requirements.txt`.
 If you have your own packages that have been installed, which I did, then the requirements file needs to be updated using: `pip3 freeze --local > requirements.txt`:
   - In the terminal, type `pip3 freeze --local > requirements.txt`.
 This will create or update a file called `requirements.txt`, with a list of all the packages that Heroku will need to install to run our app.
-- Create a Procfile in the root folder of your project, and add the following to the Procfile: `web: gunicorn <app_name>.wsgi:application`.
+- Create a Procfile in the root folder of your project, and add this code to the Procfile: `web: gunicorn <app_name>.wsgi:application`.

 ### ElephantSQL Deployment
 I have used ElephantSQL to host my database.
-The instructions to create a new account can be[found here](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up), provided by Code Institute.
+The instructions to create a new account can be[found here](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up).
 Once you have created an account:
 - Log in to ElephantSQL to access your dashboard.
 - Click *Create New Instance*.